 Council has a development contributions policy which sets out the level of contributions required to fund infrastructure requirements.

-Financial contributions will be used to fund capital

-expenditure in accordance with the Resource Management Act 1991.
+Financial contributions will be used to fund capital expenditure in accordance with the Resource Management Act 1991.

 Grants and subsidies are used when they are available.
 NZTA provide capital subsidies (accounted for as operating revenue) to fund agreed roading capital projects.
+This funding source also includes other contributions for various capital projects.
 Reserves including retained earnings from operating surpluses from previous years may be used to fund capital expenditure.
 Reserves for specific activities such as Water can be created.